 The book deals directly with body shaming and weight-based bullying.
 The approach is secular and deeply emotional.
 The resolution is hopeful and empowering, focusing on internal validation rather than the bully's apology.

 An elementary student who has experienced a comment about their weight or body shape and is starting to withdraw or feel 'less than.'
-It is perfect for a sensitive child who loves vocabulary and storytelling.
+This book is particularly helpful for children who are struggling with self-esteem or body image after experiencing teasing or bullying.

-This book can be read cold, but parents should be ready to discuss what 'Possible' means in their own family's context.
-The focus is on the emotional weight of words.
+This book can be read cold, but parents should be prepared to discuss the power of words and how they can impact self-esteem.
+Be ready to explore how Francis reclaims her power and how your child can do the same.
 A child asking, 'Am I fat?' or coming home crying because someone made fun of their size at recess.

 Younger children (4-5) will focus on the warm relationship between Francis and her dad.
-Older children (7-8) will better grasp the metaphor of the word 'Possible' and the nuance of reclaiming one's identity from a bully.
+Older children (7-8) will better grasp the metaphor of the word 'Possible' and how Francis regains her confidence after being bullied.

 Francis is a young girl who loves words, but when a boy at school uses a word to hurt her feelings about her size, she begins to feel 'small' and ashamed.
 She talks to her father, who helps her look at herself and the world through the lens of 'Possible.'
 Together, they explore all the vast, beautiful things that are large, helping Francis reclaim her confidence and see her body as a place of wonder.